JuliaIntervals/IntervalArithmetic.jl/test/ITF1788_tests/ITF1788_test_generation_instructions.md

 See `NOTICE` for the copyright notice and `LICENSE` for the license for the `ITF1788` package.

 To generate the tests, clone the ITF1788 package and change to the directory.

-Then create the Julia tests with the following command; Python 3 must be installed:
+To use the package, Python 3 must be installed, and the following Python packages:

+    pip install ply
+    pip install pyyaml

+To generate the tests, run

     python3 -m itf1788 -c "(julia, *, *)"

-The resulting test files are generated in the `output/julia/FactCheck/IntervalArithmetic/` subdirectory.
+The resulting test files are generated in the `output/julia/Test/IntervalArithmetic` subdirectory of the ITF1788 directory.